What limits can I create with validation rules?

 Each custom attribute that you add to product objects using API or Metadata Schema, can be used to create validation rules.

-You don't have import your inventory to use product-specific rules in your campaigns.
+You don't have to import your inventory to use product-specific rules in your campaigns.
 That means there is no need of storing products catalog in Voucherify upfront and up-to-date.
 If you use API to invoke codes' redemptions, then you can add products with metadata while invoking redemption (to the redemption request).
 You can read more in this guide.

 To use Metadata - Schema Validation created for products or SKUs, you need to choose the validation rule from 'Order structure' > 'Product metadata satisfy'.
 Similarly to the previous case, assigned properties will be listed automatically after choosing the rule.